ramlmn/hh2/README.md

 # hh2

-A wrapper to create instances of node http, https and http2 servers.
+A zero-dependency wrapper to create various instances of node http interfaces.

 ## Usage